Direct investing vs active financial advice

 – and if you win or lose, it is your personal gain or loss.

 However, not everyone has the financial knowledge or in-depth market insight to understand how their investments may impact their finances over the long term.

 Here is a look at the ways direct investing versus taking active financial advice can make a difference.

-- Market news – not everyone has the time to keep up-to-date on changes in the market.
+Market news – not everyone has the time to keep up-to-date on changes in the market.
 When making your own direct investing decisions, news can have an impact on your portfolio distribution.
-Investors who seek out active financial advice are more likely to hear about news that impacts their investments than those who wait for the news to break in the local or preferred newspaper
+Investors who seek out active financial advice are more likely to hear about the news that impacts their investments than those who wait for the news to break in the local or preferred newspaper

-- Portfolio balancing – at different times in our lives, we need to evaluate our portfolio and ensure it is still balanced based on our risk threshold, our investment objectives, and our tax situation.
+Portfolio balancing – at different times in our lives, we need to evaluate our portfolio and ensure it is still balanced based on our risk threshold, our investment objectives, and our tax situation.
 Having the ability to have a professional evaluate your portfolio at various times to ensure you are on track is the best way to keep your portfolio performing as well as possible.
-Those who elect to manage their own portfolios are often uncertain what types of investments are best used at different points in their investing plans.
+Those who elect to manage their own portfolios are often uncertain about what types of investments are best used at different points in their investing plans.

 There are many people who decide to manage their financial accounts without the assistance of an adviser.
 For some, this will work out fine while others may discover far too late they are not coming close to meeting their goals.

-Naturally, an investor can potentially suffer losses after accepting advice from an adviser but in general, advisers can review the investors overall portfolio and make recommendations to minimise losses while maximising returns.
+Naturally, an investor can potentially suffer losses after accepting advice from an adviser but in general, advisers can review the investors’ overall portfolio and make recommendations to minimise losses while maximising returns.